 Teriyaki Asian noodles with tofu and stir-fried vegetables tastes just as great as what you might get for take-out.
 Maybe better!
-I like to use bottled teriyaki marinade, not only because I can be lazy when it comes to weeknight dinners, but it cuts down on the components you need to buy.
+I like to use bottled teriyaki marinade, not only because I can be lazy when it comes to weeknight dinners, but it cuts down on the number of ingredients you need to buy.

 That being said, there are times when DIY is doable, and to that end, there’s a simple recipe for teriyaki marinade following the recipe box.
 It will make more than you need for this recipe, but like bottled sauce, it will keep in the fridge.

 As for noodles, this is eminently flexible.
 Use authentic Asian noodles like udon or Chinese wheat noodles, both available in well stocked supermarkets or natural foods stores; or, if you’ve got some long pasta noodles like spaghetti or linguine in the pantry, by all means, use them.

 I like to complete this meal simply with a platter of sliced oranges and cucumbers, and cherry or grape tomatoes.
 You can also splurge a bit and serve with vegetable spring rolls from your store’s freezer section.

 - 1 medium red bell pepper, any color, cut into narrow strips

 - 6 ounces mushrooms, any variety, cleaned, stemmed, and sliced

 - 4 to 6 ounces slender green beans, trimmed, or thawed frozen green beans